fstnetwork/module-api/Workshop/engine/getAllUser.md

   }
   ```

-- Parameter
-  - `role`
-    - 0: Master (Master CANNOT be created by API.)
-    - 1: Issuer
-    - 2: End User

 - Permission
-  - Master and Issuer have permission to use this API
+  - Master and Issuer are permitted to invoke this API